 Ninety-seven percent of the Earth’s water is in the ocean—as is ninety-nine percent of the planet’s habitable space.
 372,000 miles of this planet is coastline, and nearly 2.4 billion people live within 60 miles of a coast.
 Our oceans and coasts are the cradle of all life.
 It’s no surprise then that a degree in Coastal and Marine Management can put you at the forefront of a local, regional, national, and international—technically and politically complicated—and ecologically critically field.
 Check out the Coastal Ecology studies at the College of Coastal Georgia or the Master in Coastal and Marine Management in Iceland.

 Here’s what we know: STEM is vitally important for the future.
 Here’s the problem: STEM and the humanities have been pitted against each other.
 Here’s what we need to do: remember that we don’t live in a vacuum—the world is not compartmentalized.
 Neither are we.
 Studying the humanities gives students essential skills for living—especially in a STEM-infused world.
 Apple’s Steve Jobs once said “technology married with liberal arts, married with the humanities, that yields us the result that makes our hearts sing.”
 You know what he studied?
 Zen Buddhism.
 Prefer a master’s degree?
 Try an MA in International Peace Studies or a Master of Arts in Peace and Justice.
-But you don't need to focus on peace and conflict to impact the future.
+Want a more technical approach?
+The field of digital humanities is on the rise.
+You don't need to focus on peace and conflict to impact the future.
 Do you want to change the world?
 Work hard, study something you enjoy—and make a ripple, even a wave for generations to come.